 Material and methods

-This paper reframes and discusses the position of the lithic assemblages of two consecutive techno-cultural complexes produced by the earliest Homo sapiens groups in South-eastern Europe during the period of Neanderthal extinction.
+This chapter reframes and discusses the position of the lithic assemblages of two consecutive techno-cultural complexes produced by the earliest Homo sapiens groups in South-eastern Europe during the period of Neanderthal extinction.
 The archaeological context and characteristic features of three IUP assemblages from BK Cave (Layers I, J) and TD Cave (sector II, layer VI; sector I, layer 4), and of one EUP assemblage from Kozarnika Cave (layer 5c (level VII)), are assessed.
 One of the assemblages from TD Cave (sector II, layer VI) includes IUP blade technologies and a Levallois component.
-The contextual information for these assemblages includes data about the volume of excavated areas, the stratigraphic position and thickness of the geoarcheological layers, size and density of the lithic and faunal assemblages, preservation of hearth and combustion features, taphonomy/alteration of surfaces (patina), burnt artefacts, human remains, special finds (i.e. personal ornaments and bone industries, symbolic manifestations), other taphonomic observations (see Table 6.2), and radiocarbon dates (see Table 6.1).
+The contextual information for these assemblages includes data about the volume of excavated areas, the stratigraphic position and thickness of the geoarchaeological layers, size and density of the lithic and faunal assemblages, preservation of hearth and combustion features, taphonomy/alteration of surfaces (patina), burnt artefacts, human remains, special finds (i.e., personal ornaments and bone industries, symbolic manifestations), other taphonomic observations (see Table 6.2), and radiocarbon dates (see Table 6.1).
 Campanian Ignimbrite (CI)/Y-5 tephra identified within the stratigraphic sequences from TD and Kozarnika caves is used as a crucial chronological marker in addition to calibrated radiocarbon ages.

 Table 6.2 Here

 The goal is to assess the similarities and differences between the assemblages and within the two techno-cultural complexes, IUP and EUP, and to discuss their techno-economic and typological trends.
 Was there technological, typological, economical and behavioural continuity between IUP and EUP?
 Can they be connected to other, synchronous, assemblages?
-This chapter is based on a techno-typological and techno-economic analysis of the lithic assemblages using a chaîne opératoire approach (e.g. Bon 2000; Pelegrin 1995; Pigeot et al. 1991; Tixier 2012).
+This chapter is based on a techno-typological and techno-economic analysis of the lithic assemblages using a chaîne opératoire approach (e.g., Bon 2000; Pelegrin 1995; Pigeot 1991; Tixier 2012).
 The lithic artefacts were orientated and analysed according to the techno-typological and lithic economic approaches described in Inizan et al. (1995).
 Attention is given to availability and initial shape of the lithic raw material, blades and bladelet production: the concepts, schema and the objectives (final products) of the chaîne opératoire (reduction sequences) and the retouched tools.
-Blade technology is reconstructed through a technical “reading” of blades and their recording: cortical and crested blades; scar patterns (the directions of the scars left from previously removed blades); platform type and exterior platform angle (flaking angle), according to Inizan et al. (1995: 136); curvature is qualified according Bon (2002); blade shape and regularity are measured according to the delineation of the lateral edges and transversal sections; distributions of blade/bladelet lengths are examined with histograms for the unbroken specimens, and distributions of width and thickness are also analysed for fragmented items preserving the wider portion of the blade.
+Blade technology is reconstructed through a technical ‘reading’ of blades and their recording: cortical and crested blades; scar patterns (the directions of the scars left from previously removed blades); platform type and exterior platform angle (flaking angle), according to Inizan et al. (1995: 136); curvature is qualified according Bon (2002); blade shape and regularity are measured according to the delineation of the lateral edges and transversal sections; distributions of blade/bladelet lengths are examined with histograms for the unbroken specimens, and distributions of width and thickness are also analysed for fragmented items preserving the wider portion of the blade.
 For tracking tendencies in laminar blank choice, the mean values of retouched versus non-retouched blades/bladelets are examined.

 The most widely applied metrics criteria for bladelets were proposed by Tixier (1963): length:width ratios of equal or greater than 2:1, width less than 12 mm, and maximum length of 50 mm.
 In the Kozarnika layer 5c assemblage, the small blades have widths from 10 to 20 mm and lengths from 30 to 60 mm, due to the small size of the flint nodules and slabs.
 Layer 5c’s bladelets have widths up to 10 mm and lengths up to 30 mm.
 This subdivision is preliminary, and will be further measured by statistical tests to distinguish the relevant dimensions of these categories for each site.
 Most of the non-retouched blades and bladelets have slightly curved and twisted profiles, a morphological pattern that differs from those seen in the other assemblages.